Differential diagnosis for megacolon in rabbits

 Presence of the flagellate Trypanosoma cruzi (this parasite was experimentally inoculated in rabbits and found to cause severe damage on heart and intestine, leading to megacolon),

 Parasitic roundworms or tapeworm.
-Their presence has been linked to some bad cases of cecal impaction, accompanied by stasis, terrible pain and gas formation, this independently from the type of worm: pinworm or tapeworm.
+Their presence has been linked to intestinal or cecal impaction, accompanied by stasis, severe pain and gas formation, this independently from the type of worm: pinworm or tapeworm.

-Treatment of rabbit pinworm can be done by administration of benzimidazoles, more specifically fenbendazole or thiabendazole.
-Piperazine is reported efficient too, while ivermectin does not affect the Passalurus worm.
+Treatment of pinworms is done by administration of benzimidazoles, more specifically fenbendazole or thiabendazole.
+Piperazine is reported efficient too, while ivermectin does not affect the Passalurus roundworm.
 Treatment of tapeworm is done with praziquantel.

 Genetic causes